svsw6/OpenBlogware/README.md

 ![](https://res.cloudinary.com/dtgdh7noz/image/upload/v1584709250/preview-blog_nn8mcq.jpg)

 # OpenBlogware - Shopware 6 Blog Plugin

+**Note:** This plugin is currently not compatible with Shopware 6.7.0.0-rc1 or later.

 After the plugin installation you can find the entity if you hop to `content -> blog`.

 ![](https://sbp-plugin-images.s3.eu-west-1.amazonaws.com/phpZoe2dS)